learn-co-students/programming-univbasics-nds-nested-arrays-iteration-lab-sgharms-test-webdev-fund/README.md

 results #=> => ["Posh", "Paprika", "Parsley"]
 ```

-This pattern is known as "mapping" because you're taking an input and
+This pattern is known as "mapping" because you're taking an input value and
-transforming it to a new value.
-As you learn Ruby's Enumerable methods,
+transforming it into a new value.
+As you learn Ruby's `Enumerable` methods in
-remembering this little fact will help a lot!
+just a little while, remembering this little fact will help a lot!

 ## Traverse `Array` of `Array`s to Produce a Single Value